thin-edge/thin-edge.io/docs/src/howto-guides/003_registration.md

 ## Create self-signed certificate

-To create new certificate you can use [`tedge cert create`](../references/tedge-cert.md) thin-edge command:
+To create new certificate you can use [`tedge cert create`](../references/tedge-cert.md) thin-edge.io command:

 ```shell
 tedge cert create --device-id alpha